Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 }
 ```

-In this example the custom credential type `RotatingCertificateCredential` again uses a `ClientCertificateCredential` instance to retrieve tokens.
-However, in this case it will attempt to refresh the certificate prior to obtaining the token.
-The method `RefreshCertificate` will query to see if the certificate has changed, and if so it will replace `this.credential` with a new instance of the certificate credential using the same certificate path.
+In this example, the custom credential type `RotatingCertificateCredential` again uses a `ClientCertificateCredential` instance to retrieve tokens.
+However, in this case, it will attempt to refresh the certificate before obtaining the token.
+The method `RefreshCertificate` will query to see if the certificate has changed.
+If so, it will replace `this.credential` with a new instance of the certificate credential using the same certificate path.

 <!-- LINKS -->

 [azure_cli]: https://docs.microsoft.com/cli/azure
 [secrets_client_library]: https://www.npmjs.com/package/@azure/keyvault-secrets
+[service_bus_client_library]: https://www.npmjs.com/package/@azure/service-bus
 [azure_managed_identities]: https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview
 [service_principal_azure_cli]: https://docs.microsoft.com/cli/azure/create-an-azure-service-principal-azure-cli
 [device_code_flow]: https://github.com/Azure/azure-sdk-for-java/wiki/Set-up-Your-Environment-for-Authentication#enable-applications-for-device-code-flow